Robert B. Jackson, Professor

 Research Categories: Ecology and biogeochemistry, global change, energy and environment, water resources

-Research Description: Robert B. Jackson is the Nicholas Chair of Global Environmental Change and a professor in the Biology Department.
-His research examines how people affect the earth, including studies of the global carbon and water cycles, biosphere/atmosphere interactions, and global change.
+Research Description: Robert B. Jackson is the Nicholas Chair of Global Environmental Change at the Nicholas School of the Environment and a professor in the Biology Department.
+His research examines how people affect the earth, including studies of the global carbon and water cycles, biosphere/atmosphere interactions, energy use, and global change.

-Jackson has received numerous awards, including the Murray F. Buell Award from the Ecological Society of America, a 1999 Presidential Early Career Award in Science and Engineering from the National Science Foundation (one of 19 scientists honored at the White House by President Clinton), a Fellow in the Amercan Geophysical Union, and inclusion in the top 0.5% of most cited scientific researchers (http://www.isihighlycited.com/).
-He has more than 100 peer-reviewed scientific publications and is co-editor of the book "Methods in Ecosystem Science" (Springer, 2000).
+Jackson has received numerous awards, including the Murray F. Buell Award from the Ecological Society of America, a 1999 Presidential Early Career Award in Science and Engineering from the National Science Foundation (one of 19 scientists honored at the White House by President Clinton), a Fellow in the American Geophysical Union and Ecological Society of America, and inclusion in the top 0.5% of most cited scientific researchers (http://www.isihighlycited.com/).
+His 175+ peer-reviewed scientific publications have been cited more than 17,000 and 30,000 times in Web of Science and Google Scholar, respectively.
 His trade book on global change, The Earth Remains Forever, was published in October of 2002.
 His first children's book, "Animal Mischief", was published in March of 2006 by Boyds Mills Press, the trade arm of Highlights Magazine for children.
-The sequel, "Weekend Mischief", is due out next year.
+Its sequel, "Weekend Mischief", appeared in 2010.

 Jackson's research has been covered in various newspapers and magazines, such as the Boston Globe, New York Times, Washington Post, USA Today, Scientific American, and BusinessWeek, and on national public radio, including the syndicated programs "Morning Edition", "All Things Considered", "Marketplace", "The Tavis Smiley Show", "The Next 200 Years", and "Earth and Sky" (for which he is a science advisor and scriptwriter).
 He conceived and organized the Janus Fellowship, an annual undergraduate award to encourage the study of an environmental problem from diverse perspectives; 1999's first recipient traveled down the Nile River to examine water use and water policy in Egypt.